 - Bacon Wrapped Turkey – We cooked ours in the slow cooker.
 Delicious!

 Thanksgiving Side Dishes

-Cornbread Sausage Stuffing – A classic southern recipe.
+- Cornbread Dressing – A classic southern recipe.

-Sweet Potato Casserole – I’m a pecan streusel sweet potato casserole kind of girl.
+- Sweet Potato Casserole Recipe I’m a pecan streusel sweet potato casserole kind of girl.
 Use real sweet potatoes instead of cans for a great homemade flavor.

 Thanksgiving Dinner Rolls